 Melissa Lime, Vice Principal

-Melissa Lime serves as the Middle School Vice Principal at Freedom Crossing Academy, one of the newest K-8 schools in St. Johns County, Florida.
+Melissa Lime serves as the Middle School Vice Principal at Freedom Crossing Academy, one of the new K-8 schools in St. Johns County, Florida.
 In her 16+ years in K-12 education, Melissa has served students in St. Johns County School District as a classroom teacher, instructional literacy coach, coordinator for the International Baccalaureate Middle Years Program, curriculum coordinator, and assistant principal.
 Melissa has a track record of school success and has presented at state and national conferences in the areas of innovative instructional strategies, social and emotional learning best practices, and positive behavior interventions and supports.
 Her specialized areas of concentration include: school culture and climate, student engagement and motivation, instructional leadership, and inclusion best practices.

 Melissa Lime’s outstanding leadership and commitment to student success has been recognized at the local and national level.
 Melissa was recently recognized as the 2021 St Johns County School District Outstanding Assistant Principal of the Year.
 She is nationally recognized as an ASCD Emerging Leader and PDK Emerging Leader and represents St. Johns County’s “40 Under Forty” young professionals who demonstrate outstanding leadership and commitment to the community.
 Melissa was also recognized by the White House during National Teacher Appreciation Week for her effective leadership during COVID-19 school closure.
 Melissa Lime is passionate about educating, inspiring, and empowering her school community to break barriers and achieve success.